Andrew Krakouer (footballer, born 1971)

 Andrew L. Krakouer (born 9 July 1971) is an Indigenous Australian former Australian rules footballer who played for North Melbourne in the Australian Football League.

 He is the younger brother of Jim and Phil Krakouer and the uncle of Andrew J. Krakouer, who played for Richmond and Collingwood.

+Andrew now runs a successful caretaking and gardening business called Menang Caretaking.